13 Spectacular Bonfire Night Activities That Are Educational & Fun

 - The Houses of Parliament are still searched by the Yeoman of the Guards before the state opening (where the reigning Monarch visits parliament each year) held in November.

 - Did you know Shakespeare was alive during this time?
-(Check out how to teach your child Shakespeare the fun way.)
+(Check out our top tips on introducing Shakespeare the fun way.)

 Guy Fawkes (also known as Guido Fawkes) was born in April 1570 in York where he spent all of his childhood.